tombye/trexit/_posts/2017-08-25-walking-with-vertigo.markdown

 ## The scout

 Even when we've carefully planned our route, we can't always predict when there's going to be a bit of the walk that massively freaks me out.
 Sometimes when this happens, Tom scouts out the path ahead and comes back with a report on how long it's likely to be hideous for.
-Then I can make a decision about whether I can stick with it.
+Then I can make a decision about whether I can carry on or not.

 ## The pack mule

-If we do stick with a difficult, Tom normally takes the water and - if it's really bad - my backpack, so I can use my hands and bum if I have to.
+If we do stay on a difficult path, Tom normally takes the water and - if it's really bad - my backpack, so I can use my hands and bum if I have to.
 This approach is very undignified and I normally have at least one tantrum in the process.
 Tom is - as always - unrufflable in these situations.

 ## Alternative routes